tinacms/demo-incremental/content/pages/home.md

 ---
 title: Homepage
 blocks:
-  - headline: Welcome to the Tina Starter
+  - headline: Next.js + TinaCMS
     text: |
       This project is set up to show you the basics of working with Tina.
     actions: